bebasid/KominFudge/README.en.md

 | MyRepublic | Low |
 | PT Power Telecom Indonesia | Low |

+**THIS DATA IS NOT COMPLETE, IF YOU WANT TO ADD MORE, PLEASE GIVE FURTHER INFORMATION**

-<sup>Take this with a grain of salt, all ISPs will change their blocking method without notice</sup>
+<sup><em>Take this with a grain of salt, all ISPs will change their blocking method without notice.</em></sup>

 ## Choosing the right DNS[🔝](#navigation)
-DNS, a simple way for kominfo to block, but DNS can be [changed!](#how-to-change-dns)
+DNS, a simple way for kominfo to block, but DNS can be [changed!](#how-to-change-dns).
-This is a list of DNS resolvers that can be used instead of blocking resolvers of Kominfo
+This is a list of DNS resolvers that can be used instead of blocking resolvers of *Kominfo*.

 | Name | Note | IPv4 | IPv4 2 | Alternative Port | IPv6 | IPv6 2 | DoH | DoT |
 | :---: | :---: | :---: | :---: | :---: | :---: | :---: |  :---: |  :---: |